richard-scryber/scryber.core/docs/component_lists.rst

 Definition Lists
 ================

-Definition lists are slightly different as they use the pdf:Dl and pdf:Di components, with the item-label style value rather than a bullet or number.
+Definition lists are slightly different as they use the doc:Dl and doc:Di components, with the item-label style value rather than a bullet or number.
 They also have a default inset of 100pt, rather than 30pt to fit the label content.

 This can be changed using the number inset, and number alignment.